ONSAS/ONSAS/docs/src/creatingModels.md

 vector or single local degree/s of freedom imposed (integers from 1 to 6)

 ### `boundaryConds.imposDispVals`
-vectors containing the value/s of the displacements imposed.
+vector/s containing the value/s of the displacements imposed.

 ### `boundaryConds.springDofs`
 vector with the local degrees of freedom of the node with springs (integers from 1 to 6)